-The Symphony has a spending policy which allows it to draw up to 4% of its endowment fund's average fair value over the prior three years through the year end preceding the year in which expenditure is planned.
+The Symphony has a spending policy which allows it to draw up to 4% or 5% of its endowment fund's average fair value over the prior three years through the year end preceding the year in which expenditure is planned.
 In establishing this policy, the Symphony considered the long-term expected return on its endowment.
 Accordingly, over the long term, the Symphony expects the current spending policy to allow its endowment to grow at an average of 3% annually.
 This is consistent with the Symphony's objective to maintain the purchasing power of endowment assets held in perpetuity or for a specified term, as well as to provide additional real growth through new gifts and investment return.

-Note 18: Masterpiece Campaign
+Note 16: Masterpiece Campaign

 In 2012, the Symphony commenced a campaign to increase the Symphony's endowment.
 The Masterpiece Campaign will solidify the future of the Symphony through deepening artistic excellence, strengthening commitment to education and community, and building a presence as a civic asset.
-The Board has determined the total funds committed towards the campaign at June 30, 2014 and 2013 were approximately \$40,633,000 and \$24,579,000, respectively.
+The Board has determined the total funds committed towards the campaign at June 30, 2015 and 2014 were approximately \$44,948,000 and \$40,633,000, respectively.

-At June 30, 2014 and 2013, the Masterpiece Campaign contributions included within the Symphony's accompanying financial statements was approximately \$12,000,000 and \$17,350,000, respectively.
+During June 30, 2015 and 2014, the Masterpiece Campaign contributions included within the Symphony's accompanying financial statements were approximately \$976,000 and \$11,963,000, respectively.
 These contributions were recorded at fair value, less the related discount.
-The difference between the total funds committed and those contributions included in the accompanying financial statements relate to conditional promises (see Note 5), verbal commitments and amounts held at the Kansas City Symphony Foundation, all of which are not recorded in the Symphony's accompanying financial statements (see Note 2).
+The difference between the total funds committed and those contributions included in the accompanying financial statements relate to verbal commitments and amounts held at the Kansas City Symphony Foundation, all of which are not recorded in the Symphony's accompanying financial statements (see Note 2).

-Note 19: Significant Estimates and Concentrations
+Note 17: Significant Estimates and Concentrations